hanabi/hanabi.github.io/README.md

 ### The Lost Tempo Priority Finesse

 * When a player has a choice between two playable cards to play, they always choose the card that leads towards someone else's hand.
 So, when a player does not do this, it is very strange.
-* In this situation, if you see a player choose not to play a card in this way AND it deliberately loses tempo, they are playing towards a card on your finesse position.
+* In this situation, if you see a player choose not to play a card in this way AND it deliberately loses tempo, they are playing towards a card on your *Finesse Position*.
 * Note that for this to work, the player choosing priority must have full knowledge of the two cards that they are prioritizing.

 ### The Hesitation Blind Play